 - Muscle deterioration

 - Stiffness and inability to move

 In many cases, a worker whose job heavily depends upon their ability to lift or manipulate objects or to direct their gaze quickly in different directions may be wholly unable to carry out their occupational duties until they have fully recovered.

-When you have been hurt at work, we can help.
-Contact the Pennsylvania workers compensation attorneys of Lowenthal & Abrams, Injury Attorneys, by calling 888-979-7298 to speak with a workers’ compensation advocate in whom you can trust.
+When you have suffered a neck or shoulder injury at work in Philadelphia, we can help.
+Contact the workers compensation attorneys of Lowenthal & Abrams, Injury Attorneys to speak with a workers’ compensation advocate in whom you can trust.